Localization-delocalization transition for light particles in turbulence: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We have provided a new tool based on the tight physical duality between the dynamics of light particles and the small-scale vortex in turbulence.
 By applying a modulated forcing on bubbles we have shown how bubbles can be employed to accurately investigate the statistical properties of small-scale structures in turbulence.
 Bubbles can be turned into accurate probes of a ``turbulence microscope''.
-On the other hand the external force, leading to resonant effects between bubbles and vortex filaments, can trigger the delocalization of bubbles with a major impact on the average and collective macroscopic dynamics of bubbles in turbulence.
+On the other hand, the external force, leading to resonant effects between bubbles and vortex filaments, can trigger the delocalization of bubbles with a major impact on the average and collective macroscopic dynamics of bubbles in turbulence.

 At changing the properties of the external force, bubbles go through three distinct regimes identified as: localized, transitional, and delocalized.
 In the localized regime, increasing $\omega$ (with $a_{\text{e}}$ unchanged), a remarkable resonant phenomenon emerges between particles and vortices, representing a mode transition from immobilized to resonant to neutral states, by which the natural frequency of the vortex, $\omega_0$, can be detected, i.e. $\omega_0 \sim \mathcal{O}(\omega_{\eta})$ (independent of the Reynolds number) indicating the curvature (or depth) of the potential well of vortices.
-Furthermore, the macroscopic average particle flux displays a nonlinear trends for increasing $a_\text{e}$ (while $\omega$ is fixed), whose changing rate (slope) indicates the overall impedance properties of the system.
-By phenomenological classification, the collective particle motion resembles the behaviour of a ``diode'', an ``anti-diode'' and that of a ``pure resister''.
+Furthermore, the macroscopic average particle flux (referring to the bubble velocity oscillation amplitude, $v_0/v_{\text{free}}$, which is a response parameter under the effect of the external forcing) displays nonlinear trends for increasing $a_\text{e}$ (while $\omega$ is fixed), whose changing rate (slope) indicates the overall mobility properties of the system.
+By phenomenological classification, the collective particle motion resembles the behaviour of a ``diode'', an ``anti-diode'' and that of a ``pure resistor''.